The Dual Nature of GHZ9: Coexisting Active Galactic Nuclei and Star Formation Activity in a Remote X-ray Source at z = 10.145: Conclusions

-Based on their UV line emission properties alone, GHZ9 (and GHZ2) are similar to the class of strong C~IV-emitters at lower redshifts \citep[][]{Izotov2024,Topping2024,Topping2024b}.
+Based on their UV line-emission properties alone, GHZ9 (and GHZ2) are similar to the class of strong C~IV emitters at lower redshifts \citep[][]{Izotov2024,Topping2024,Topping2024b}.
 There is no evidence that these objects host an AGN, and their line ratios seem to indicate that they experience a dense starburst.
 This leaves open the possibility that many, if not all, of these newly-discovered sources also host AGN, but their active nuclei remain elusive due to X-ray weakness, beamed, or absorbed emission \citep[e.g.,][]{Madau2024,Maiolino2024}.
-A comprehensive scenario connecting GHZ9, other strong C~IV emitters like GHZ2, and the broader category of N-enhanced objects, including GNz11 and others \citep{Isobe2023,Schaerer2024,Topping2024b} is currently missing.
-However, a composite nature involving both AGN activity and star formation in a low-metallicity, dense ISM enriched by massive or super-massive stars appears consistent with the available evidence \citep{Charbonnel2023,DAntona2023,MarquesChaves2024,Calabro2024B,Zavala2024}.
+A comprehensive scenario connecting GHZ9, other strong C~IV emitters such as GHZ2, and the broader category of N-enhanced objects, including GN-z11 and others \citep{Isobe2023,Schaerer2024,Topping2024b} is currently missing.
+However, a composite nature involving both AGN activity and star formation in a low-metallicity, dense interstellar medium (ISM) enriched by massive or supermassive stars appears consistent with the available evidence \citep{Charbonnel2023,DAntona2023,Boorman2024,Calabro2024B,MarquesChaves2024,Zavala2024}.

 These scenarios deserve an in-depth analysis with future observations.
 In this context, GHZ9, which is the only z$>$9 object showing both a highly-ionizing, N-enhanced spectrum and X-ray emission, is the ideal target to improve constraints on SMBH-host coevolution and SMBH seeding mechanisms.
-Specifically, we can individuate two main directions for progress: 1) constraining the physical properties of the host, and the contribution of the AGN to the total UV/optical emission; 2) obtaining independent constraints on M$_{BH}$ and, thus, the Eddington ratio.
+Specifically, we can individuate two main directions for progress: (1) constraining the physical properties of the host, and the contribution of the AGN to the total UV/optical emission; and (2) obtaining independent constraints on M$_{BH}$, and thus the Eddington ratio.